 Charities that operate outside Australia are required to comply with the External Conduct Standards.

 Importantly, ‘operate outside Australia’ is not limited to major programs or projects.
 A charity is generally considered to operate outside Australia even if its overseas activities are just a minor part of its work, or if it only sends a small amount of money overseas.
 This is true even when such activities are conducted through a third party.

 Charities that do not operate outside Australia are not subject to the External Conduct Standards.
 However, these charities still must comply with the Governance Standards.

-Read our detailed guide that explains when the External Conduct Standards apply and when they do not apply.
+For more information, read our guide on charities operating overseas and see our detailed guidance that explains when the External Conduct Standards apply and when they do not apply.